 Given below is the checklist for this element:

 Here, ascertainment of an organizational system in terms of security, human resource, finance and communication takes place.
-Also, the evaluation and control mechanism of these systems, along with the internal tracking process is carried out.

 On the contrary, soft elements are complex and dynamic.
 These factors, usually define the organizational culture.
-This model highlights the four essential soft elements which are explained in detail below:

 This element can be entitled as the foundation of an entity.
 Shared values are the standards, principles, believes and norms set by the organization as guidelines for its people.